BEFORE YOU COME…

 Food you should try n buy

 Makadam Shop If you are new to Belgrade it is difficult to find all the local designers by yourself so lovely folks from Makadam did that for you.
 This concept shop, bistro and event spot was founded in June 2015 in the historical center of Belgrade where each piece is handmade by local artisans and designers.
-I keep coming back for Makadam Scented Candles (try Topciderska zvezda scent) and Koozmetik body lotion.
+I keep coming back for Makadam Scented Candles.

 Rakia Bar You cannot go back home from Serbia without Rakia for all your friends.
-Drop by Rakia bar and try different types of them so you can chose the best one for your buddies.
-Also, get some Adore Rakia Bar chocolate pralines that have 10 different flavors filled with rakia made from: plum, aromatic plants, quince, honey, cherries and raspberries.
+Drop by Rakia bar and try different types of them so you can choose the best one for your buddies.
+Also, get some Adore Rakia Bar chocolate pralines that have 10 different flavors filled with rakia made from plum, aromatic plants, quince, honey, cherries, and raspberries.

 Photo Travel through Belgrade

-Belgrade has rich heritage of many centuries, the modern cultural and artistic scene and design, distinctive city attractions, exciting nightlife, fine international cuisine and its well-known local food and drink, local hidden gems waiting to be discovered.
-The folks from City Break Apartments made a collaboration with
+Belgrade has a rich heritage of many centuries, the modern cultural and artistic scene and design, distinctive city attractions, exciting nightlife, fine international cuisine and its well-known local food and drinks, local hidden gems waiting to be discovered.

 How does it work?

-If you are looking for an ultimate list of best restaurants, coffee shops, wine bars etc. you are at the right place because I’ve made one just for you 🙂
+If you are looking for an ultimate vegan and organic list of spots you are at the right place because I’ve made one just for you 🙂

 Quotes on Belgrade